 The Town has scheduled drop-in sessions to offer information about The 203 Project, which includes department programming space, the Orange County Southern Branch Library, WCOM, and more.
 Town staff will be available to provide information and answer questions about the project.
 The next session (via videoconference) is scheduled from 10 to 11 a.m.
 Friday, Oct.
 30.

 Yard Waste and Loose Leaf Collection

 Yard waste and loose leaves are collected year-round on Mondays.
-Residents from Hillsborough Road, Greensboro Street, Hanna Street, and points south will have yard waste collection on the first and third Monday of each month.
-All points north of Hillsborough Road, Greensboro Street and Hanna Street have yard waste collection on the second and fourth Monday of the month.
+Residents from Hillsborough Road, Greensboro Street, Hanna Street, and points south will have yard waste collection on first and third Monday of each month.
+All points north of Hillsborough Road, Greensboro Street, and Hanna Street have yard waste collection on the second and fourth Monday of the month.

 Yard waste (branches, grass, leaves, shrubbery, trimmings, and weeds) may either be placed in 95-gallon water-tight roll-out yard waste container or raked in a pile curbside for collection.
 No plastic or paper bags are allowed.
 Do not place yard waste in drainage ditch, sidewalk, bike lane, or in street.
 Yard waste containers may be purchased at Carrboro Town Hall.

 - To view a complete list of collection guidelines or to view your yard waste collection schedule please visit http://www.ci.carrboro.nc.us/2230/Yard-Waste-Loose-Leaf-Collection

 - If you have questions or concerns regarding our yard waste collection please contact Public Works Department at (919) 918-7425 or email@example.com.